isomerpages/moe-edgefieldpri/_partners/Parent Support Group (PSG)/Executive Committee.md

 children to participate will create stronger bonding in the families and instill in each child a spirit of excellence with good virtues.”<br>
 *Jill Huong Shiow Kim*

+“PSG allows me to contribute my time and skills to the success of the school’s programs, providing memorable activities and events to the students in their quest of becoming the future leaders and builders of the nation.”<br>
+*Kenther Sones Phang*